 Make them vegetarian:

 Vegetarian tacos in a bag are just as yummy!
-Instead of meat, add some refried beans (we particularly enjoy this variety), or some black beans for your protein.
+Instead of meat, add some refried beans (we particularly enjoy this variety), whole black beans, or taco seasoned lentils for your protein.
 Making them without the meat might also means you also have an easier campsite cleanup (because you won’t have a greasy meaty fry pan).

 Tacos in a bag, the perfect easy camping food

 This is an easy group meal to organize.
-When we had these on our last camping trip, we shared this meal with three families.
+When we had these a few years ago, we shared this meal with three families (and an army of kids).

 One family purchased all the chips, one prepared the meat and a few toppings, and one family brought the remaining toppings.
 We set it all up buffet-style and had everyone assemble their own tacos.